Sliman4/slimebook/book/src/lvl1/nfts.md

 about this, anyway.

 ## NFT analysis

 Back in 2021, people were buying useless NFTs for a lot of money, they were just expensive pictures.
-Now that the market is more mature, NFTs need to have a clear use case.
+Now that the market is more mature, popular NFTs usually have a clear use case.
 If you're looking to buy an NFT that will do something for you (give access to airdrops, increase in price, etc.), you should do a thorough research and not base your decision on the price and the picture alone.
 Of course, if you want to buy an NFT from your favorite digital artist just to support them, that's a different story.